 Issue Issue summary Principal options Implication of options Preferred option Climate change If climate change projections are realised, protecting floodplains and low-lying coastal areas will become less sustainable and more expensive over time.
-Levels of service associated with Protect Depending on the context, this may be a preferable short- to medium-term approach but costs will gradually increase over time, especially for coastal areas vulnerable to sea level rise.
-The preferred option is likely to be location and context specific.
-The various options may each be suitable flood projection assets will gradually reduce and public demand for protection will be likely to increase.
+Levels of service associated with flood projection assets will gradually reduce and public demand for protection will be likely to increase.
 There may also be a need for council to increase its role in providing coastal protection.
-Retreat There is potential for managed or unmanaged retreat from at-risk areas.
+Protect Retreat Depending on the context, this may be a preferable short- to medium-term approach but costs will gradually increase over time, especially for coastal areas vulnerable to sea level rise.
+There is potential for managed or unmanaged retreat from at-risk areas.
 The main implications are loss of land or development potential, and likely expectation for compensation.
-Land use planning to regulate new development is a first step in a retreat strategy. for different areas.
-Consultation and planning through an adaptive pathways planning process is required to determine optimal adaptation options.
+Land use planning to regulate new development is a first step in a retreat strategy. and context specific.
 Accommodate A strategy of less intervention means lower initial cost.
 Gradual adaptation over time through more resilient buildings and infrastructure.
-Requires acceptance of reducing levels of service over time. • Renewal/ replacement of assets Ageing assets will require renewal or replacement at end of design life.
+Requires acceptance of reducing levels of service over time.
+Renewal/ replacement of assets Ageing assets will require renewal or replacement at end of design life.
 Renewal at end of design life to design standard/level.
 Depends on design standard but likely to result in reduction of level of service over time.
 Short-term saving relative to other options.
-The Kāeo, Panguru and Whangārei flood schemes require no renewal or Renewal at end of design life with upgrade to maintain/increase level of service.
-Maintains level of service for a finite period of time but without flexibility to re-configure areas to be protected to achieve efficiencies. replacement over the next 30 years.
+The Kāeo, Panguru and Whangārei flood schemes require no renewal or replacement over the Renewal at end of design life with upgrade to maintain/increase level of service.
+Maintains level of service for a finite period of time but without flexibility to re-configure areas to be protected to achieve efficiencies. next 30 years.
 Awanui flood scheme assets are being renewed currently Replace with alternative structure, including potential relocation of asset.
 Consistent with a managed retreat option from areas that have highest residual risk, and are more expensive to defend.
 High initial cost due to asset relocation and lost land.
 Opportunity to set back stopbanks and create wider flow paths to raise level of service. (stopbanks through township).
 Demand for services Demand for services likely to increase due to region-wide mapping of flood risk.
 Increased demand is anticipated if/when climate change effects become readily apparent.
 Limit increase in demand by identifying at-risk areas, and promote regulatory approach to risk avoidance for new development.
 Not directly related to management of flood protection assets, but critical to limiting increase in future demand.
 Limit increase in demand through land use planning and respond to future demand by expanding number of flood protection schemes.
 Limit number of schemes/extent of existing schemes.
 Fails to meet current demand, or anticipated increase in demand.
 Lower flood scheme cost but higher flood damage cost.